al2na/al2na.github.com/content/training/index.md

 In addition to the training efforts, I and my team offer consultation on data analysis related issues to MDC scientists.
 We have done hundreds of hours consultations and helped researchers with various data analysis related issues.

 ## Custom Training & consulting
 I offer custom computational genomics & data science training and consultations directed towards industry or other clients via [rolv.io](http://rolv.io).
-[They](http://rolv.io) offer custom training at your location.
-These workshops offer an intense experience to get you up and running with the techniques related to computational genomics and data science.
+They offer custom training at your location on computational genomics and data science.
 If you have a specific need in mind, get in touch with [rolv](mailto:info@rolv.io) or you can see the currently offered public courses via [https://www.rolv.io/training](https://www.rolv.io/training)

 [rolv.io](http://rolv.io) also offers consultation on **scientific/technical feasibility** and **data analysis strategies**.
 If interested, check [rolv.io](http://rolv.io) for further info on their solutions.